It can be frustrating having to watch what you eat just because you don’t have a fast metabolism.

 There are some basic online calculators that will estimate how many calories you’re likely to burn per day in a resting state, based on your height, weight, and age.
-However, these are just averages which don’t consider your lifestyle or diet at all.
+However, these are just averages that don’t consider your lifestyle or diet at all.

 Some more advanced tests are available to buy, but the most accurate measurements involve expensive equipment like metabolic chambers.

-What Factors Create A Fast Metabolism?
+What Factors Create a Fast Metabolism?

 If you have an ectomorphic (thin build) or mesomorphic (naturally athletic) body type, you’re more likely to have a fast metabolism.
 Those with endomorphic bodies (larger build) are most likely to have a slow metabolism.